 The pump is behind the main circuit board near the top of the sample-draw detector.
 The pump pulls the gas sample into the sample-draw detector.
-The pump operates on 24 VAC, which is generated from the 24 VDC supplied to the sample draw detector.
+The pump operates on 24 VAC, which is generated from the 24 VDC supplied by the controller.